lryz0612/Transfer_DRL_EMS/README.md

 - The **Prius** folder contains the DDPG based energy management strategy for Prius (source domain).
 - The **Plug-in series HEV** folder contains the DDPG based energy management strategy for a plug-in series HEV (target domain).
 - The **image** folder contains the figures showed in this research.
-- The **other HEVs** folder contains the logic for modeling other two types of HEVs.
+- The **other HEVs** folder contains the logic for modeling the other two types of HEVs.
 - **Prius modelling.ipynb** illustrates the modelling process of power-split HEV.

  ## Collaborators